bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 The idea here is the following: group_vars/all/equipment_all/ folder contains all the default parameters for all nodes.
 Here authentication, and equipment_profile.
-You have to tune these parameters to match your exact "global" need, and then copy (if needed) these whole files into dedicated group_vars folder for each equipment group, and tune them according to these equipment specific parameters.
+You have to tune these parameters to match your exact "global" need, and then copy (if needed) part of these files into dedicated group_vars folder for each equipment group, and tune them according to these equipment specific parameters.